apache/usergrid/sdks/html5-javascript/README.md

 		//there is a previous page, so get it from the server dogs.getPreviousPage(function(err){
 			if(err) {
-				//error - could not get previous page of dogs
+				//Error - could not get previous page of dogs
 			} else {
-				//success - got next page of dogs
+				//Success - got next page of dogs, so do something with it:

-				//we got the dogs, now display the Entities: while(dogs.hasNextEntity()) {
+				while(dogs.hasNextEntity()) {
 					//get a reference to the dog
 					dog = dogs.getNextEntity();
+					//do something with the entity
 					var name = dog.get('name');
-					notice('dog is called ' + name);
 				}
-				//success - looped through dogs

 			}
 		});
 	}

 By default, the database will return 10 entities per page.
-You can change that amount by setting a limit:
+Use the "qs" property in the options object (more about this below).
+Set a limit of up to 999:

 	var options = {
 		type:'dogs',